Medically reviewed on Oct 1, 2018

 Neurodermatitis — also known as lichen simplex chronicus — is not life-threatening or contagious.
 But the itching can be so intense or recurrent that it disrupts your sleep, sexual function and quality of life.

 Neurodermatitis is a skin condition characterized by chronic itching or scaling.
-You'll notice raised, rough, itchy areas of skin — typically on the neck, wrist, forearm, thigh or ankle.
+You'll notice raised, rough, itchy areas of skin — typically on the neck, wrists, forearms, legs or anal region.

 Signs and symptoms of neurodermatitis include: